 Many people with suspected cancer will see a surgical oncologist first.
 After a primary care physician finds evidence of cancer, they will refer the person to an oncologist for further evaluation.

-Surgical oncologists can confirm cancer diagnoses and determine the stage of the cancer.
+Surgical oncologists can confirm cancer diagnoses and determine the

 To do this, surgical oncologists perform biopsies, which involves removing a small sample of abnormal tissue and examining it to look for cancer cells.